 This quiet utopia is the satisfied ambition of Soichiro Fukutake.
-Since the early 90s, he's been cultivating a collection of spiritually fulfilling, 'Art shrines' around the theme of Nature and Art.
+Since the early 90s, he' has been cultivating a collection of spiritually fulfilling, 'Art shrines' around the theme of Nature and Art.
 The main gallery, Chichu, means "under the earth" in Japanese and is almost entirely underground because of local environmental protection laws.
 Japan's most decorated Architect, Tadao Ando dreamt up this subterranean solution as the Japanese publishing billionaire's first ally in bringing his vision to life.
 Tado described this place as "something of a culmination of his forty years of being an architect".
 Here in Naoshima, he found "spatial pureness" to which he could map his own matrix of space".
 Here he carved galleries into deep recesses of Naoshima's hills, almost imperceptibly sculpted into the ground until closer inspection.
 Up close, their jutting angular cement ceilings are sensational and unlikely.
 More believable perhaps as something temporarily erected as a film set and composed of convincing yet flexible materials.
 Like the labyrinthian headquarters of a Bond villain.
 Ironically, Naoshima actually was the filming location for "You only live twice", a Bond film in the '60s.
 But there is no film trickery, the art, nature, and the walls are all real.
 Thick solid concrete walls support the hills as underground temples built to last a thousand years.

 Monet's last years were spent painting his beautiful water garden in Giverny.
 As his eyesight continued to deteriorate, he continued to paint even after, eventually in his 80s; he was legally 'blind'.
 The first underground gallery is built around five of the best examples of his paintings during this period, literally presenting them in their best light.
 Tadao based this space on the preparations Monet himself had taken to display them before he died in 1926.
 In a true Japanese homestyle, before entering the gallery, visitors are asked to remove their shoes.
 The soft white slippers of viewers tread lightly over a floor of satisfyingly rounded, white stones.
 The chamber is flooded with natural light as if walking amongst the clouds.
 The swirling galaxies of colour and reflections in these two-metre canvases have more in common with a photograph taken by Hubble than a garden pond.